bcgov/climr/README.md

 ## Known issues

 -   Downloads of time series take a long time.
 We are looking into ways to speed this up, but until then we recommend users dedicate some time prior to analysis to cache their time series of interest for their areas of interest in a batch.
 Once the time series are cached, they don't need to be downloaded again.
 -   We are still working on the documentation, examples, and vignettes.
-Please let us know if something isn't clear, preferably as a github issue.
+Please let us know if something isn't clear, preferably as a [GitHub](https://github.com/bcgov/climr) issue.

 ### License